CBS-HPC/.github/profile/GrantApp.md

 ![](grant3.PNG)

 ### Step 4: Choice Storage amount and Machine Type(in DKK).
 #### Only **"DeiC Interactive HPC (SDU) / u1-standard"(CPU) ** & **"DeiC Interactive HPC (AAU) / uc-t4" (GPU)** are relevant
 ![](grant4.PNG)

+### Step 5: Provide a meaningfull project description & select Stata Licens (if needed).
 ![](grant5.PNG)

+### Step 6: Press "Submit application"
+#### Now the application will be evaluated by the CBS front office at first given opportunity.
+The application will either be accepted otherwise you will be contacted (CBS mail)
 ![](grant6.PNG)